finos/common-domain-model/documentation/source/documentation.rst

    condition PrimitiveEvent: one-of

-A number of examples are illustrated below.
+Examples of how primitive components can be used are illustrated below.

 Example 1: Execution and Contract Formation
 """""""""""""""""""""""""""""""""""""""""""